rauc/rauc/docs/basic.rst

 This file is the central instance that tells RAUC how to handle the board, which bootloader to use, which custom scripts to execute, etc.

-The slot description names, for example, the file path the slot can be accesed with, the type of storage or filesystem to use, its identification from the bootloader, etc.
+The slot description names, for example, the file path the slot can be accessed with, the type of storage or filesystem to use, its identification from the bootloader, etc.